breatheco-de/exercise-postcard/README.md

 ## 🌱  How to start this project?

 1. Make sure you have a Github account at:  https://github.com
-2. Opening this repository using a provisioning tool like [Codespaces](https://4geeks.com/lesson/what-is-github-codespaces) or [Gitpod](https://4geeks.com/lesson/how-to-use-gitpod) (recommended) or cloning it on your local computer.
+2. We recommend to open this reposiory using a provisioning tool like [Codespaces](https://4geeks.com/lesson/what-is-github-codespaces) or [Gitpod](https://4geeks.com/lesson/how-to-use-gitpod).
+Alternatively you can cloning it on your local computer.

 This is the repository you need to open:

 ```
 https://github.com/breatheco-de/exercise-postcard